 The North End is also home to a few of Boston’s most important historic sights.
 On the night of April 18, 1775, two lanterns glowed from the steeple of the Old North Church, the signal that the British were coming by sea, rather than by land.
 It houses an active Episcopal congregation today, but public tours are available.

 On that night, Paul Revere rode through the streets, warning the colonists, “The British are coming!”
 The House where he lived is now a museum open for tours.
+Built in 1680, it is furnished with colonial pieces, including some that belonged to the Revere family.

 Where to Stay in the North End